General questions

 Q13: Will the sessions be recorded?

-Yes, sessions will be recorded and will be made available after the symposium.
+Yes, the sessions will be recorded and made available after the symposium.

 Q14: Will there be a certificate of attendance issued to participants?

-Yes, a certificate of attendance will be available to each participant after the conference.
+Yes, a certificate of attendance will be available to in-person and virtual participants after the Symposium.

 Local Ottawa attractions